FelixKratz/SketchyBar/docs/config/Events.md

 where the `$BUTTON` can be *left*, *right* or *other* and specifies the mouse button that was used to click the item, while the `$MODIFIER` is either *shift*, *ctrl*, *alt* or *cmd* and specifies the modifier key held down while clicking the item.

+If an item receive a *scroll* event from the mouse the script gets send the additional `$SCROLL_DELTA` variable.

 All scripts are forced to terminate after 60 seconds and do not run while the system is sleeping.